AodhanGallagher/Year1-Programming-Project/readme.txt

-"assignment_1" contains all the resources needed for the coursework submission.
+This repository contains all the resources needed for the coursework submission.

 A Makefile is included which can be used to compile the submission for running.